maxrudolph/PISTES/README.md

 ### Code citation:
 If you use PISTES in your own work, please cite Rudolph et al. (2022) and Rhoden et al. (2024).

-Thermal and stress evolution of icy moons, with application to Europa and Enceladus.
 ### Requirements:
 - MATLAB 2020a or later due to the use of tiled layouts.
 - Fabio Crameri's scientific colormaps